Last updated on July 16th, 2019 at 09:25 am

 Train Street

-Can you imagine what it would be like if a train passes through right outside your door?
+Can you imagine what it would be like if a train passes right outside your door?

 It’s a reality in Hanoi!

-The Train Street usually refer to a specific stretch south of the Hanoi Station, but it actually stretches along the north as well.
+The Train Street usually refers to a specific stretch south of the Hanoi Station, but it actually stretches along the north as well.
 However, the schedule for the one to the south is more well-known and it is where the ‘Instagram shots’ are taken.
-It’s about 30 minutes’ walk from the Old Town, so it might be faster to call a Grab.

 While I’m unsure about the train schedule north of the station, the street is also very pretty and right along a road: